SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/collect-logs-azure-blob-storage.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::info
-This section has instructions for configuring a pipeline for shipping logs available from Azure Blob Storage to an Event Hub, on to an Azure Function, and finally to a HTTP source on a hosted collector in Sumo Logic.
+This section has instructions for configuring a pipeline for shipping logs available from Azure Blob Storage to an Event Hub, on to an Azure Function, and finally to an HTTP source on a hosted collector in Sumo Logic.
 :::

 ## Requirements